AbHXn/jPaxer/README.md

 * Avoid passing stack-allocated variables directly to `add` or `set` for non-string values.
 * Use helper functions like `get_J_INT(long value)` or `get_J_DOUBLE(double value)` to safely allocate memory for numeric values.
 * Always free the memory after usage using `free_memory()` to avoid memory leaks.
+* This library uses an arena allocator.
+Updates and deletes do not reclaim individual values; memory is released when the arena is reset.
 ---

 ## Error Handling